isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 spoken for is `b` itself, and we don't have `b` isolated in our equation.
 Thus, the constraint can't be satisfied, and therefore we are stuck.

-> isovector: i've picked up the folklore that one shouldn't use computing terms as type indices because it gets agda stuck when you try to pattern match on it
->
-> isovector: this is true but it's not really the full story
->
+The Agda folklore warns that one ought not use computing terms (that is to say, anything other than constructors) as type indices---for exactly this reason.
+This happens to be true, but as we have seen above, it's not the whole story.
-> isovector: the problem is not the computation per se, it's that when you pattern match and bring these constraints into scope, the only solution agda has is to introduce a dot pattern
+The problem is not with computation per se, it's that when you pattern match and bring these constraints into scope, they don't work out to nice constructors that Agda can immediately pattern match on.
->
-> isovector: the dot pattern reifies the constraint at the cost of eliminating one of your variables
->
-> isovector: eventually you run out of free variables and there's nowhere else to stick an additional constraint, and then agda says "sorry, i don't know if there should be a constructor"
->
-> isovector: when you have a constructor index instead, agda doesn't need the dot pattern and so you get to keep your variables free
->
-> isovector: and thus you avoid overconstraining the solution space

--- TODO(sandy): hammer home this point somewhere (but maybe not here)
+Instead, Agda's only recourse is to introduce a dot pattern, which reifies the computation, but at the cost of eliminating one of your bindings---that is, by removing a degree of freedom.
+When you run out of bindings, Agda has nowhere to reify these additional constraints, and you get the dreaded "I'm not sure if there should be a case" error.

+The takeaway here is that type indices should always be bindings or constructors, but never function calls---doing so risks running out of places to put the indices and will prevent Agda from being able to pattern match on your type.
+This is a particularly insidious problem because the errors happen far away from the definition, and can be hard to diagnose without constant vigilance.

 ## Ordering the Natural Numbers

-What should be the takeaway from this extremely long digression on Agda's sharp edges when it comes to indexed data types?
-It's that when you pattern match on a type index that contains a computation, Agda replaces a variable with a dot pattern for each constraint, and if you ever run out of variables, Agda gives up and refuses to pattern match on your constructor.
+Having worked through this extremely long digression on the nature of Agda's ability to perform pattern matching, we should now see what's gone wrong with our first definition of `type:_≤_` and know how to fix it.

 The solution here is to prevent Agda from introducing dot patterns, and the simplest way to do *that* is to only ever use *constructors* as indices to your data type.

--- splice me in, papa

-## Comparing Natural Numbers {#sec:comparing}

-While that's quite enough about equality, we we would like to say something about inequalities---in this case, the sort that describe when one number is less than or equal to another.

-The first thing to notice is that this is not a *general* notion---it is very much tied to the natural numbers.
-We can't build generic machinery that would allow us to say a value of some arbitrary type is less than some other value of the same.
-While there are many types that *do* admit the notion of an ordering relationship, the nature of that relationship must be specialized for each type.
-Besides, we don't even have a guarantee such an ordering would be unique---for example, we might choose to order strings lexicographically or by length.
-One might be the more familiar choice, but it's hard to argue that one is *more correct* than the other.

-With that being said, how can we give a type that relates one number to all the numbers greater than (or equal) to it?

-A good way to proceed here is to work backwards; starting from each constructor, to determine how to use that to show a less-than-or-equal-to relationship.
+A good way to proceed here is to work backwards; starting from each constructor, we can determine how to it in order to show our desired less-than-or-equal-to relationship.

 The case of `ctor:zero` is easy, since `ctor:zero` is the smallest element, we have the case that `ctor:zero` `type:≤` `n`, for any other number `n`!

 In the case of `ctor:suc`, we know that `ctor:suc` `m` `type:≤` `ctor:suc` `n` if and only if `m` `type:≤` `n` in the first place.
 This gives rise to a very